faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_posts/2017-05-15-clouddiagnosis.md

 Machine-learning in Python/[scikit-learn](http://scikit-learn.org/stable/),
 a Postgres database, and an NGINX web server

-3. A web interface written in Javascript
+3. A web interface written in Javascript using [Polymer web components](https://www.polymer-project.org)

 An overview of the cloud system module is showed by the figure below.
 <center>